React Navigation integration

 Track per-screen render and interactive timings by enabling the React Navigation integration for EAS Observe.

-EAS Observe ships an opt-in integration for React Navigation that collects per-screen metrics tagged with the screen's path (for example, /sessions/abc).
+EAS Observe ships an opt-in integration for React Navigation that collects per-screen metrics tagged with the screen's route-name path (for example, /Tabs/Sessions).
 This lets you compare navigation performance by screen in the dashboard instead of looking only at app-wide aggregates.

 If your app uses Expo Router, use the Expo Router integration instead.
 This page is for apps that use React Navigation directly.